 Biography / CV

-I grew up on a council estate in Newcastle Upon Tyne, in northeast England, home of the Geordie dialect.
-After obtaining a Master of Engineering degree at Oxford University, I spent some time in Spain, developing appropriate technology at Sunseed Desert Technology, and then worked with several nonprofits in Manchester, back in the UK.
+I grew up on a council estate in the West End of Newcastle Upon Tyne, home of the Geordie dialect.
+I obtained a Master of Engineering degree at Oxford University, with sponsorship from 3M.
+After graduating, I spent some time in Spain, developing appropriate technology at Sunseed Desert Technology, and then worked with several nonprofits in Manchester, UK.

-In 1994, I made the move to the USA after securing an internship at The Meta Network, one of the United States' earliest virtual communities.
-My role involved developing virtual conferencing interfaces and facilitating discussion forums during the period of transition from text-based (telnet) to graphical (WWW) interfaces.
-I also witnessed some of the negative consequences of "No Collar" work and developed my interest in technology and the labor process.
+In 1994, I moved to the USA after securing an internship at The Meta Network, one of the United States' earliest virtual communities, which was founded by Frank Burns.
+My role involved developing virtual conferencing interfaces and facilitating discussion forums at the dawn of the WWW, when organizations were trying to develop non-hierarchical and flexible structures to meet the needs of the knowledge economy.
+As part of this process, I witnessed some of the negative consequences of "No Collar" work and developed my critical interest in technology and the labour process.

 The internship led to a job at Hampshire College in Massachusetts where I worked with faculty to incorporate new media into their pedagogy.
-While there, I was involved with MassBike, a bicycling advocacy organization, and co-produced the ongoing Bonkworld Lecture Series and the Bonkworld website.
+While there, I was involved with MassBike, a bicycling advocacy organization and, with my husband John, co-produced the Bonkworld Lecture Series and the ongoing Bonkworld website.

-My CV [124kB] is available here in PDF format.
+Following a career break to look after my youngest child, I have recently held several part-time teaching positions at Northumbria and Newcastle Universities, teaching sociology, sustainable cities and research methods.
+I am also engaged in research projects that focus critically on work-life boundaries, creativity and the urban environment, with an emphasis on ethnographic and visual/interactive methodology.
+My CV [205kB] is available here in PDF format.
 If you have any difficulty viewing it, please do not hesitate to contact me.
 A full list of academic and professional references, writing samples, teaching materials, and evaluations are also available upon request.

 Abigail Schoneboom